shadowmoose/PyGroupedPool/README.md

 It extends the basic functionality to add a few notable changes:

-+ The Pool object supports group-based tags, each of which can guarantee their own amount of dedicated process 'slots'.
++ The Pool object supports group-based tags, each of which guarantees their own amount of dedicated process 'slots'.
 + A generic tag ('None') can also be provided, to allow all tagged groups to burst above their base limits as-needed.
 + Group sizes can be adjusted live while running, to allow your program to reallocate subprocesses priority in realtime.
 + The logic to launch infinite sub-processes has been streamlined to prevent excessive memory usage.
 + The Pool supports data & error callbacks, or a simple generator to iterate the results as they're returned.

+---

 ## Example: